Anterior interosseous syndrome

-Anterior interosseous syndrome is a medical condition in which damage to the anterior interosseous nerve (AIN), a distal motor and sensory branch of the median nerve, classically with severe weakness of the pincer movement of the thumb and index finger, and can cause transient pain in the wrist (the terminal, sensory branch of the AIN innervates the bones of the carpal tunnel).
+Anterior interosseous syndrome is an idiopathic neuropathy of the anterior interosseous nerve (AIN), a distal motor and sensory branch of the median nerve.
+It is characterized by weakness of the pincer movement of the thumb and index finger, the flexor pollicis longus and the part of the flexor digitorum profundus innervated by the AIN specifically.
+There may be distal forearm and wrist pain (the terminal, sensory branch of the AIN innervates the bones of the carpal tunnel).

-Most cases of AIN syndrome are now thought to be due to a transient neuritis, although compression of the AIN in the forearm is a risk, such as pressure on the forearm from immobilization after shoulder surgery.
-Trauma to the median nerve or around the proximal median nerve have also been reported as causes of AIN syndrome.
+Most cases of AIN syndrome are now thought to be due to a transient neuritis.
+Other possibilities include compression of the AIN in the forearm.
+Trauma to the median nerve or around the proximal median nerve can cause AIN palsy.

 Studies are limited, and no randomized controlled trials have been performed regarding the treatment of AIN syndrome.
 While the natural history of AIN syndrome is not fully understood, studies following patients who have been treated without surgery show that symptoms can resolve starting as late as one year after onset.
 Other retrospective studies have concluded that there is no difference in outcome in surgically versus nonsurgically treated patients.
 The role of surgery in AIN syndrome remains controversial.
-Indications for considering surgery include a known space-occupying lesion that is compressing the nerve (a mass) or fascial compression, and persistent symptoms beyond 1 year of conservative treatment.
+Indications for considering surgery include a known space-occupying lesion that is compressing the nerve (a mass) or fascial compression, and persistent symptoms beyond 1 year.